AutoML: A Survey of the State-of-the-Art: Model Generation

-\item \textbf{Update} Many new networks are generated by completing the above steps, and in light of limitations on computational resources, some of these must be removed.
+\item \textbf{Update} Many new networks are generated by completing the above steps, and considering the limitations on computational resources, some of these must be removed.
 In \cite{large_scale_evolve}, the worst-performing network of two randomly selected networks is immediately removed from the population.
 Alternatively, in \cite{amoebanet}, the oldest networks are removed.
 Other methods \cite{evolve_dnn,genertic_cnn,cgp_suganuma17} discard all models at regular intervals.
-However, Liu et al. \cite{liu_hierarchical_2018} do not remove any networks from the population; instead, they allow the network to grow with time.
-EENA \cite{eena} regulates the population number via a variable $\lambda$, i.e., removing the worst model with probability $\lambda$ and the oldest one with $1-\lambda$.
+However, Liu et al. \cite{liu_hierarchical_2018} did not remove any network from the population, and instead, allowed the network number to grow with time.
+Zhu et al. \cite{eena} regulated the population number through a variable $\lambda$, i.e., removed the worst model with probability $\lambda$ and the oldest model with $1-\lambda$.

 \end{itemize}